evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ## Drivetrain

-Hyundai Inster Long Range has a front-wheel drive system supported by one motor on the front axle.
+Hyundai INSTER Long Range has a front-wheel drive system supported by one motor on the front axle.
+The motor used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension